 Women's Longevity Rhythms Gold provides a comprehensive blend of essential nutrients, botanicals, and targeted natural compounds, to provide maximum nutritional support, while helping balance the rhythms of menopause and beyond.*

-There are a variety of herbal supplements that have been shown in preclinical studies to increase hair growth and provide other benefits.
+There are a variety of herbs and herbal supplements that have been shown in preclinical studies to increase hair growth and provide other benefits.
 Here’s a short list.

 - Eclipta Alba, also called False Daisy, has been used to support liver and eyes.
 A number of studies have shown that it can also encourage hair growth.